 The beginning of this rich art is basically marked by the Chippa community of Bagru village who later with time, shifted to Sanganer.
 Owing to this, the block printing is now segregated into two categories, the Bagru print, and the Sanganeri print.
 In the Bagru style block printing, the traditional plant-based dyes are developed and used whereas in Sanganeri style, the colors are mixed with AZO-free pigment dyes.
-The entire process of block printing goes as follows:

 Before the printing starts, the fabric is washed to make its starch free.
 Now the color is evened out on the tray, each block is dipped carefully and pressed hard on the fabric to make a clear impression.
 First, the outlines of prints are done then the other blocks are used to fill the color.
 The process indeed takes a lot of time as the variety of blocks (depending on design) is printed repeatedly to ready a piece of fabric.
 Once the fabric is printed, it is dried in sun and then rolled in the newspaper so that the print doesn't stick to each other.
 It is steamed and again dried in sun after a wash so that the masters get assured of his fabric and print.
 Lastly, the fabric is ironed, packed and sent to market.